bobmonsour/bobmonsour.com/src/posts/11ty-bundle-3.md

 ## Recent releases

-_Newest listed first, click the links to see release notes_
+_Newest listed first, click the links to see the release notes_

 {% for item in airtableitems | getBundleItems(bundleIssue, "release") %}